rmoralesdelgado/Tutorials/01 Quick and Sustainable Git and GitHub.md

 ```

-As you might see, for `git`, there are now two *different* `hello-mars.py`.
+For `git`, there are now two *different* `hello-mars.py`.
 While in your computer's directory you will only see one file, a unique `hello-mars.py`, for `git` there are two: the one you indexed before, using `git add`, and the one that has been modified.
-Now, in our example, it is easy to tell which one is which.
-But in case you forget what was in the indexed "version" of the file, and what in the "current" one, you can use the `git diff <file name>` command.
-This command will show you what has changed between the indexed object and the current object:
+Now, in our example, it is easy to tell the content of each.
+But in case you forget what is in the indexed "version" of the file and what in the modified one, you can use the `git diff <file name>` command.
+This command will show you what has changed between the indexed object and the modified object:
 ```bash
 $ git diff hello-mars.py
 warning: LF will be replaced by CRLF in hello-mars.py.